LostImbecile/dbl-bot/README.md

 # Egubot (DBLegends - Discord Bot)

-Discord bot I've made for a specific server.
-Its features mostly have to do with a mobile game called "Dragon Ball Legends", but there are some other useful things.
+Discord bot I've made for a specific server, covers various tasks (90+ commands).

 Public so server members can look at it or add to it.

 Uses [Javacord](https://github.com/Javacord/Javacord) with [JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
 Works on Windows and Linux.

+Note that Javacord will end its support in 2025 and a refactor to JDK could be necessary, but the code only relies on basic features of the library and it's rare for discord to introduce breaking changes.

 Get your bot token from [here](https://discord.com/developers/applications).

 Notes:
 ---------------------------------
-Some of the classes are implementation specific, you might want to change some as needed, the rest should work as is, but you should modify their messages, clear them up, completely remove or add more to them.
-You can also change the thread counts if I/O locks them frequently.
+Some of the classes are specific to my needs, you might want to change some to fit yours, the rest should work as is.
+You can also change the main thread counts in the message handler if I/O (Network) locks them frequently.

-You want to have an "IDs.txt" and a "Tokens.txt" file, they'll be automatically created and filled for certain things, but you might have to add the keys manually for others, look for KeyManager references to find the ones I used for my bot.
+You must have an "IDs.txt" and a "Tokens.txt" file, they'll be automatically created and filled for certain things, but you might have to add the keys manually for others, look for KeyManager references to find the ones I used for my bot.
+Missing a token or an ID isn't breaking and will not cause problems.

-This bot can store its data in SQLite or locally, and you can switch between them during run-time.
-Most of it is server-specific or channel-specific when needed.
-Prefix can be changed in config.properties.
+Data can be stored with SQLite or locally, and you can switch between them during run-time.
+Most of it is saved per server or channel and is cached in memory when called for specifically.
+Prefix can be changed in config.properties or the GUI settings.

 The bot comes with a GUI, you can run it as CMD only if you change it in settings and restart, the main class is "Run.java".

 Compiled with java 17 but can be very easily made to run with java 11.
-Any older is not recommended as javacord is switching to java 11 soon.
+Any older is not recommended to maintain compatibility with modern frameworks.

 Some API keys used (Optional):
 [`OpenAI`](https://beta.openai.com/account/api-keys)